 Mississippi's economic development, finance, and tax organizations provide a range of incentive programs to initiate new business and commercial investment.
 Specific programs include Momentum Mississippi, Data Center Incentives, and an Energy Investment Program.

-The Mississippi Port Revitalization Revolving Loan Program is designed for making loans to state, county, or municipal port authorities for the improvement of port facilities to promote commerce and economic growth in the state of Mississippi.
+The Mississippi Airport Revitalization Revolving Loan Program is designed for making loans to airport authorities for the construction and/or the improvement of airport facilities located in the state of Mississippi.

 The Local Government Capital Improvements Revolving Loan Program is designed for making loans to counties or municipalities to finance capital improvements in Mississippi.
 Counties and municipalities are encouraged to use these loans in connection with state and federal programs.
 Funding for loans to applicants is derived from the issuance of state bonds.